 Pre-filtering: effects of ISP filtering

-Starting with an unsharpened image, we applied sharpening and/or lowpass filtering (blurring) using the Imatest Image Processing module.
+Starting with an unsharpened image, we applied sharpening and/or lowpass filtering (blurring).

-The Line Spread Function and Edge SNRi for a $w \times 4w$ rectangle are shown below.
+The Line Spread Function and Edge SNRi for a $w \times 4w$ rectangle are shown on the right.
 We selected smoothed peak noise for the calculations.